FABRICS, CIRCULARITY + INNOVATION

 CIRCULARITY + DEADSTOCK

 Deadstock fabric often means that production has been discontinued leading to a quantity of leftover fabric.
-For example a fabric mill has made too much and it is no longer salable, fashion businesses have over- estimated their needs or there are small damages to the fabric making it non-usable for the particular brand it was made for.
+For example a fabric mill has made too much and it is no longer saleable, fashion businesses have over-estimated their needs or there are small damages to the fabric making it non-usable for the particular brand it was made for.

 Here at The Emperor’s Old Clothes we take pride in sourcing our fabrics from local and non-local deadstock fabric suppliers.
-Nothing excites us more than receiving a van load of new fabrics for you to enjoy.
+Nothing excites us more than receiving a van load of new fabrics for you to enjoy designing your ethical clothes with!
 By using deadstock fabric, we are using up what is already available – rather than contributing to the harmful processes of creating more fabric and essentially contributing to the waste that it creates.
-This is what makes your one-of-a-kind garments unique!
+This is what makes your sustainable clothing unique!

 Using deadstock fabric can be tricky, as it means we have to measure each individual piece and calculate what we can make from it.
 Whilst this is great for reducing our waste, it can also mean that once it’s gone, it’s gone.

-By building a business model that creates garments on a made-to-order basis, you are actively changing the narrative and allowing for less waste – meaning you are only creating what has been ordered.
+By building a slow fashion business model that creates garments on a made-to-order basis, you are actively changing the narrative and allowing for less waste.
+This equates to more responsible clothing production practices as you are only creating what has already been ordered.
 In comparison to this, fast fashion brands create hundreds of thousands of stock (one fast fashion brand has 14,005 styles of just dresses).
 More often than not, this stock, when unsold, ends up in landfill and pollutes the planet contributing to the 15 million tonnes of textile waste we mentioned earlier in the blog.
-Last year for Fashion Revolution, our alumnus Cress wrote a blog all about fabric waste – get clued up here
+Last year for Fashion Revolution, our alumnus Cress wrote a blog all about fabric waste and sustainable fashion – get clued up here.

 If you’re looking for ways to make your wardrobe more circular, then how about using old things around your home, or even in your wardrobe and upcycling them to create something new.
 Giving something a new life, whether you cut up an old jumper and make it into a cushion, or sew a badge over a hole in a jumper – you are actively giving something a new life and reducing your waste!